 Image

-Blueberry and the Province reached an initial agreement that begins to support healing the land, and helps provide stability and certainty for forestry and oil and gas permit holders in Blueberry’s traditional territory in the immediate term.
+Blueberry and the Province reached an initial agreement that provided immediate certainty for select forestry, oil and gas permit holders in Blueberry’s territory that were issued tenure during the course of the trial.

 Jan 18, 2023